bright/new-www/content/blog/jeszcze-nie-wiem-w-sumie.md

 ## Boxing

-Now that we have a basic understanding of objects and primitive types, let’s revisit the Boxing mechanism I mentioned earlier.
+Now that we have a basic understanding of **objects** and **primitive types**, let’s revisit the **Boxing** mechanism I mentioned earlier.
 This mechanism explains why I attempted to access a property of a string, even though primitive types don’t have properties.
 The snippet is correct:

 ```
 let name = "John"